 top of page

-• Writer's pictureALIF Consulting
+Writer's pictureALIF Consulting

 What is Azure Route Server?

 Azure Route Server simplifies dynamic routing between your network virtual appliance (NVA) and your virtual network.
 It allows you to exchange routing information directly through the Border Gateway Protocol (BGP) routing protocol between any NVA that supports the BGP routing protocol and the Azure Software Defined Network (SDN) in the Azure Virtual Network (VNet) without the need to manually configure or maintain route tables.
-Azure Route Server is a fully managed service and is configured with high availability.
+Azure Route Server is a fully managed service that is configured with high availability.

 Azure route server

-How does it work?
+How does Azure Route Server work?

 How azure route server works